scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 probability as shown in Equation (:ref:`mle`), a :math:`(k,k)` transition probability matrix can thus be constructed providing the insights in the underlying dynamics of neighborhood change.
-The :math:`(6,6)` and the :math:`(14,14)` transition probability matrices for ward and affinity propagation clusters are estimated and visualized in Fig. :ref:`f:wardapm` where the color in grid :math:`(i,j)` represents the probability of transitioning from neighborhood type :math:`i` to :math:`j` in the next census year.
+The :math:`(6,6)` and the :math:`(14,14)` transition probability matrices for Ward and affinity propagation clusters are estimated and visualized in Fig. :ref:`f:wardapm` where the color in grid :math:`(i,j)` represents the probability of transitioning from neighborhood type :math:`i` to :math:`j` in the next census year.
 It is obvious that both transition probability matrices are characterized by large diagonal entries, indicating a certain level of neighborhood stability for the focal four census years.
-This is especially true for the ward neighborhood type 4 which is characterized by racially concentrated (Hispanic) poverty.
+This is especially true for the Ward neighborhood type 4 which is characterized by racially concentrated (Hispanic) poverty.
 The probability of staying at this type is 0.876 meaning that there is only 12.4% chance of changing to other neighborhood types once the census tract enters into type 4.